Follow TV Tropes

 • In the kingdom, a line of special shop-exclusive buildings will automatically produce bundles of basic materials every several hours.
 Roll Cake Wood, Jellybeans, Sugar Cubes, Biscuit Flour, Jellyberries — any item produced directly from Coins has a corresponding building.

-• Grim Up North: Dark Cacao Kingdom, which was founded on the edge of the Giant Icing Ridge, a land of perpetual snowfall which beckons a life of austerity and perseverance.
-The climate was very harsh and lands were stalked by dire beasts of all kinds, causing their Cookies to live a life of combat and constant reminder of perils and death.
+• Grim Up North: Dark Cacao Kingdom, which was founded on the edge of the Giant Icing Ridge, is a land of perpetual snowfall which beckons a life of austerity and perseverance.
+The climate is very harsh and the lands are stalked by dire beasts of all kinds, causing their Cookies to live a life of combat and constant reminder of perils and death.

 • Guide Dang It!: Three examples from the Holiday Cake Shop minigame: